America's War on Abortion

 America's War on Abortion is a 2020 documentary film by Deeyah Khan.
-The film is produced by Deeyah's production company Fuuse and received its world premiere on ITV and NRK2 on October 29, 2020.
+The film is produced by Khan's production company Fuuse and received its world premiere on ITV and NRK2 on October 29, 2020.

-Filmed before and during the 2020 global crisis, two-time Emmy winner Deeyah Khan turns her focus to the extreme beliefs weaponised under Trump’s rule.
-In America's War on Abortion, Deeyah Khan examines the erosion of reproductive rights in the US.
-Featuring accounts from activists fighting for – and against – women’s right to choose.
+Filmed before and during the 2020 global crisis, Khan turns her focus to what she see as extreme beliefs weaponised under Trump's rule.
+In America's War on Abortion, she examines the erosion of reproductive rights in the US, featuring accounts from activists fighting for – and against – women's right to choose.

-Deeyah investigates one of the most divisive issues in American politics.
+Khan investigates one of the most divisive issues in American politics.
 She films at abortion clinics and meets the abortion providers and the women who seek abortions.
 The film also features a man convicted of bombing and burning clinics.
 In his time in office, Donald Trump has wooed evangelical Christian voters by enacting anti-abortion policies including bringing conservative judges on the Supreme Court.
 Deeyah Khan goes on the front line to find the people who will be most affected by the abortion wars.